JuliaLang/julia/doc/stdlib/base.rst

 .. function:: symdiff(s1,s2...)

    Construct the symmetric difference of elements in the passed in sets or arrays.
 Maintains order with arrays.

+.. function:: symdiff!(s, n)

+   With integer ``n``, s is destructively modified to toggle the inclusion of ``n``.

+.. function:: symdiff!(s, itr)

+   For each element in ``itr``, destructively toggle the inclusion of set ``s``.

+.. function:: symdiff!(s1, s2)

+   Construct the symmetric difference of elements in IntSets ``s1`` and ``s2``.
+Store the result in ``s1``.

+.. function:: complement(s)

+   Defined only for IntSets, returns the set-wise complement of IntSet s.

+.. function:: complement!(s)

+   Defined only for IntSets, mutates the IntSet s into its set-wise complement.

+.. function:: del_each!(s, itr)

+   Deletes each element of itr in set s.
+This is done in-place.

+.. function:: intersect!(s1, s2)

+   Only defined for IntSets.
+Intersects sets s1 and s2 and overwrites the set s1 with the result.
+If needed, s1 will be expanded to the size of s2.

 Fully implemented by: ``IntSet``, ``Set``, ``FDSet``.